afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w1-notes.md

   - Distortion
   - Non unit aspect ratio.

-- Luckily, this only changes the camera K matrix, and the equations you have learned can be used as is with a few additional parameters.
+- Luckily, this only changes the camera $K$ matrix, and the equations you have learned can be used as is with a few additional parameters.

 **The Digital Iamge: Greyscale**